learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 ## Project Overview

-For this project I used multiple linear regression modeling to analyze house sales in Kansas City, Missouri.
+For this project I used multiple linear regression modeling to analyze house sales in King County.

 ## Business Problem